Arash217/web-app-from-scratch-18-19/README.md

 ## 3. Restrictions

 - The app is made with ES6+ features without transpiling to ES5, and thus isn't production ready.
-- Currently (28-2-2019) only working with Google Chrome version 72+, because of the use of static class fields.
+- Currently (28-2-2019) only working on Google Chrome 72+, because of the use of static class fields.

 ## 4. Features

-- Overzichtpagina
+- Countries overview
-- Detailpagina
+- Country details
-- Landen filteren
+- Filter countries
-- Landen sorteren
+- Sort countries

 ### Gebruikte API